cado-security/product-help/docs/cado-response/projects-and-users/projects.md

 :::

 ### Updating a Project
-You can update a Project name and the descirption.
+You can update a Project name and the description.
 To update a Project:
 - Click **Projects** and select the project you would like to update
 - Click **Manage**
 - Click **Details**